Ltamann/ComfyUI-TBG-ETUR/tos.md

 Data may be anonymized or deleted periodically.
 Access levels and data processing may vary depending on your membership tier, which may change over time at the Provider’s discretion.
+Personal data collected for access control and API usage (e.g. Patreon ID, email, access logs) is retained for as long as necessary to operate the Service and maintain security.
+Canceling your membership does not automatically trigger deletion of your data.
+Certain data may be retained longer if required for legitimate interests such as fraud prevention, abuse mitigation, or legal obligations.

 ⸻